 - Ability to satisfy the time commitment (from you and/or your

-- Familiarity and/or willingness to learn W3C process and
+- Familiarity or willingness to learn W3C Process and

 document formatting rules;

-- The ability to keep the Working Group "in Charter", both for
+- Ability to keep the Working Group "in Charter", both for

 technical and IPR issues;

-- The ability (both actual and perceived by the Working Group --
+- Ability (both actual and perceived by the Working Group --

 including potential competitors) to forge consensus fairly and